1939 Auckland Rugby League season: Auckland v Wellington

+For Wellington Percy Herkt played after transferring for work reasons earlier in the season from the Papakura club.

 Auckland Pākehā v Tāmaki (Auckland Māori)

 There were no players included in either side from Marist, City, or Richmond, with the later two teams playing in the Phelan Shield final which was the curtain-raiser.
+During the game Frank Bell came on for the injured Ernie Pinches (Mt Albert).
+Bell had played for the Eastern Suburbs side which had toured New Zealand and had come to Auckland to join the Ponsonby side.